 Scheherazade’s Sea is made up of nine interlocking segments, each one with its own sub-theme, instrumentation and media, sensory and artistic features, presenting different aspects of the my artistic raison d’être.

-Due to time constraints, I shall present only the more apparent features of Autism in Scheherazade’s Sea.
+Due to time constraints, I shall present only the more apparent features of my autistic embodiment in Scheherazade’s Sea.

 1. Scale of Work: small scale, detail focused style – less social interaction, avoid sensory overload.